 Does a multi-national company have to have a minimum number of employees before they can set up an ISP?

 There is no minimum requirement for the number of employees needed to set up an ISP.

 I am an employee, based in England, of a multi-national company offering ISPs.
 Can I have an ISP and a pension?

 Yes, it is possible to have both an ISP and a pension.
 Your employer decides whether to offer an ISP in addition to a pension.

 Jersey is a well-regulated and politically stable jurisdiction which is attractive to multi-national companies.
-Jersey also has more than 13,200 finance professionals and 50 years’ experience in wealth management, so the jurisdiction is ready to service and support multi-national companies wishing to set up ISPs in Jersey.
+Jersey also has almost 14,000 finance professionals and more than 60 years’ experience in wealth management, so the jurisdiction is ready to service and support multi-national companies wishing to set up ISPs in Jersey.